Wolox/wor-paginate/README.md

 }
 ```

 Page number is passed through the `page` option of the `render_paginated` method.
-If none is supplied, `params[:page]` will be used (or the default parameter configured in the initializer).
-Default is 1.
+If none is supplied, `params[:page]` will be used, (or the default parameter configured in the initializer).
+By default, if the page parameter is not present we will use 1 as the page (or the default `page` parameter configured in the initializer).
 The amount of items is passed through the `limit` option of the `render_paginated` method.
 If none is supplied, `params[:limit]` will be used (or the default parameter configured in the initializer).
 Default is 25.
 The default serializer and formatter will be used.